-Isofol has an ongoing Phase IIa study, ISO-CC-005, which evaluate the safety and efficacy of arfolitixorin in patients with mCRC.
-The main purpose is to establish a safe and effective dose for future studies and clinical practice.
+Isofol has completed a Phase I/IIa study, ISO-CC-005, which evaluated the safety and efficacy of arfolitixorin in patients with mCRC.
+The main purpose was to establish a safe and effective dose for future studies and clinical practice.
 The dose definition part of the study was completed in March 2018.

 Isofol has since started two additional treatment groups to generate more safety and efficacy data.
 The goal was to recruit at least 40 mCRC patients in the first line treatment (initial treatment), who for at least 8 weeks receive treatment with arfolitixorin in combination with 5-FU and oxaliplatin or in combination with 5-FU and irinotecan.
-Patients will be evaluated for safety and efficacy by measuring side effects and tumor shrinkage.
-Recruitment and treatment of patients is ongoing in a total of 8 hospitals in the Nordic countries and Europe and all 40 patients have been recruited and initiated treatment.
+Patients are evaluated for safety and efficacy by measuring side effects and tumor shrinkage.

-In total, 105 patients have started treatment in the study.
+In total, 105 patients were totally randomized in the study.